-Well before your entree ever graces the table, you will be wooed by the intoxicating smell of Spiced Pork Tenderloin with Cranberry Relish.
+Well before this entree graces your holiday table, you will be completely taken over by the intoxicating smell of Spiced Pork Tenderloin with Cranberry Relish.

-This dish literally embodies all the scents I love about the holidays.
-I want to bottle it up and sell it as a candle!
 This recipe was developed when I was on my “1 Bag of Cranberries, 7 Recipes” research day.
 I wanted a way to use my fabulous Cranberry Relish on something other than a Thanksgiving turkey.
+Let’s be honest here, not all of us love turkey and cranberries are far more versatile than you think!

 - 1 1/2 pounds pork tenderloin